twiinIT/twiinit.github.io/content/portfolio/2023/pyturbo/index.md

 ### Objectives

-- Demonstrate modelling and design capabilities based on CoSApp.
+- Demonstrate modeling and design capabilities based on CoSApp.
 - Provide a turbofan Open-Source library for training and as a base block of advanced simulations workflows.

-### Outlook

-- Add alternative modelings, architectures.
-- Improve the learning experience with beginner to advanced tutorials.

 ### Current status